parasmotwani/llama_practice/README.md

   Execute the following command in your Colab notebook:<br>  !huggingface-cli login

 # **Important Note:** -
 1.)
 Access Requirement: LLaMA 3.2 1B is a gated repository.
 Ensure you request and receive access from Hugging Face; otherwise, the model will throw an error.<br>  2.)
-Change your runtime from CPU too T4 GPU in colab.
+Change your runtime from 'CPU' to 'T4 GPU' in colab.